richardanaya/nopwd/README.md

     return c.String(http.StatusUnauthorized, "Failed to validate code") }

-  // Once validated, send them whatever authorization token you want them to use return c.String(http.StatusOK, "...")
+  // Once validated, send them whatever authorization token you want them to use for your api return c.String(http.StatusOK, "...")
 })